eddienguyen/eddienguyen.github.io/README.md

+This is the source code for my [Github Pages](https://eddienguyen.github.io) .

+How to use ?

+- switch to `portfolio` branch.

+- You'll see the `homepage`, `deploy` section in `package.json` has been configured for deploying to GitHub user page with `gh-pages`.

+- after editing, make sure the site run smoothly, error-free in the localhost first.

+- then add-commit-push the project to `origin portfolio` .

+- run `npm run deploy` for deployment.
+The static html/css/js will be updated to `master` branch and will be published to GitHub Pages in no-time.

+- **REMEMBER**: Do not push the source code to `master` branch !
+You'll fuck up the whole thing !

+I've done this by followed the tutorial on [create-react-app's document](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#github-pages)

+Below is the instruction built-in with `create-react-app` package.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>